lcodagiorgio/SDS_project-repo/README.md

-# SDS_project-repo
-Repository for the Statistics for Data Science project.
+# Statistics for Data Science project